 I also found a small tripod that will fit on your desk and hold the teleprompter without tipping over.

 Below are the parts I recommend.
-I also have a post specifically about putting together the parts of the teleprompter once you have purchased them
+I also have a post specifically about putting together the parts of the teleprompter once you have purchased them.
+And if you need more individualized help, I do hourly consulting.

 The below links are affiliate links – thank for the support!

-This is not the monitor from the video or from the photos, but this is the best monitor option I could find.
-It is a good size monitor for the stand and it inverts the image (that that when reflected in the teleprompter mirror is is correct.)
-You can also upgrade to the larger size.
-And you’ll need the “A to A” cable below if you don’t have a spare HDMI cable.
+The 9" monitor has been discontinued.
+I'm now using this 10" version.
+This is a good size monitor for the stand and it inverts the image (that that when reflected in the teleprompter mirror is is correct.)
+You can also upgrade to the even larger size.
+And you'll need the "A to A" cable below if you don't have a spare HDMI cable.

 More optional accessories